-- ACT sub-scores resulting from non-college reportable accommodations can be used for graduation options, but thescores are non-college reportable. - ACT sub-scores resulting from Residual ACT Testing cannot be used for graduation options. - This option is available regardless of when the student took the SATP2, PARCC, or MAP/MAAP assessments. - The college credit option is only applicable if the student is enrolled in high school and college at the same time.
+- ACT sub-scores resulting from non-college reportable accommodations can be used for graduation options, but the scores are non-college reportable. - ACT sub-scores resulting from Residual ACT Testing cannot be used for graduation options. - This option is available regardless of when the student took the SATP2, PARCC, or MAP/MAAP assessments. - The college credit option is only applicable if the student is enrolled in high school and college at the same time.
 Student must meet the dual enrollment/dual credit admissions requirements of the community college partnering with the school district. - The Graduation Options listed below are applicable to any EOC assessment.

-Assessment Options Math Science English Social Studies ACT 17 17 17 17 Dual Credit/Enrollment C or higher in C or higher in C or higher in C or higher in College Algebra College Biology & College English College American corresponding lab Comp I History II ASVAB ASVAB (PICAT prescreen scores are not allowable) score of 36 plus one (1) of the + following: MS-CPAS 3.
-CPAS score that meets the attainment level assigned by Federal Perkins OR requirements OR Industry Certification 4.
-Earn approved Industry Certification specified in the Career Pathway's Assessmer nt Blueprint ACT Work Keys WorkKeys Silver Level plus one (1) of the following: + 3.
-CPAS score that meets the attainment level assigned by Federal Perkins MS-CPAS requirements OR OR 4.
-Earn approved Industry Certification specified in the Career Pathway's Industry Certification Assessment Blueprint.
+Assessment Options Math Science English Social Studies ACT 17 17 17 17 Dual C or C or higher in C or higher C or higher Credit/Enrollment higher in College in College in College College Biology & English American Algebra corresponding lab Comp I History II ASVAB ASVAB (PICAT presc ASVAB (PICAT prescreen scores are not allowable) score of 36 plus one (1) of the + following: following: MS-CPAS OR CPAS score hat meets the attainment level assigned by Federal Industry Perkins requirements OR Certification 4.
+Earn approved Industry Certification specified in the Career Pathway's Assessment Blueprint ACT Work Keys WorkKeys Silver Level plus one (1) of the following: + 3.
+CPAS score that meets the attainment level assigned by Federal Federal MS-CPAS OR Perkins requirements OR Industry 4.
+Earn approved Industry Certification specified in the Career Pathway's eer Pathway's Certification Assessmen t Blueprint.